top of page

 Need center point

-Good on flat bottom for small objects in small area
+Good on a flat bottom for small objects in a small area

 Jackstay pattern

 Covers a large area with poor visibility.
-Can be done carefully in a current
+This can be done carefully in a current.

 Underwater line communication